dogweather/forkful/content/en/clojure/files-and-io/reading-command-line-arguments.md

   \ the user's terminal command.
 Programmers do it to customize a program's behavior\u2026"
 lastmod: '2024-03-13T22:44:59.759409-06:00'
 model: gpt-4-1106-preview
-summary: "Reading command line arguments lets a program grab info straight from the\
+summary: Reading command line arguments lets a program grab info straight from the user's terminal command.
-  \ user's terminal command.
-Programmers do it to customize a program's behavior\u2026"
 title: Reading command line arguments
 weight: 23
 ---